ixc/ixc-app-template/README.md

     $ cd $APP
     $ chmod 755 manage.py

-Create a git repository and push an initial commit:
+Create a remote repository on [GitHub], then initialise a local repository and push an initial commit:

     $ git init
     $ git add -A